Home > News Tips

 English Français Deutsch やまと Español Português

-When you set up a new drive for your PC or Mac, you will be asked to choose between MBR (Master Boot Record) or GPT (GUID Partition Table).
+When you set up a new drive for your PC or Mac, you will be asked to choose between MBR (Master Boot Record) and GPT (GUID Partition Table) in Windows or Apple Partition Map vs. GUID in macOS.
 These options are used to organize and manage the storage space on a storage device.

 In this article, we will explain the differences between MBR and GPT, helping you decide which one you should use for your hard drive on a PC or Mac.